Sunny Seki: Yuko-Chan and the Daruma Doll (2012)

+The Little Kokeshi Doll from Fukushima (2015)

+Seki's fourth book, The Little Kokeshi Doll from Fukushima, was released in February 2015, and it is a story about the possible origin of the traditional Kokeshi doll.
+The story is bilingual, printed in both English and Japanese text.

+Hokusai's Daughter: A Young Artist in Old Japan (2024)

+Seki's fifth book, Hokusai's Daughter, was to be published by Tuttle on October 8, 2024, and it is a story about Eijo, the daughter of the famous artist Hokusai.
+Because she was a girl, she received little recognition, but in modern times she is being lauded for her great works.
+This bilingual book won the Creative Child Magazine's Book of the Year Award.

 Puppetry

 Seki is a former member of the Los Angeles Guild of Puppetry, where he learned to retell Japanese folktales in the form of shadow puppetry.

 Senryu

 Seki is a coordinator and writer of Japanese poetry called Senryu, and his poems are often featured in the Japanese newspaper called The Rafu Shimpo and Discover Nikkei.
-As an illustrator, Sunny's artwork has been featured on the front page of The Rafu Shimpo New Year's Edition since 2012.
-In 2007 Seki wrote Gardeners' Pioneer Story, a compilation of gardeners' poems and historical commentary, and this work was recognized and honored by the Southern California Gardeners Federation.
-Seki is the teacher/director of Los Angeles-based Rasshin Senryu group.
+As an illustrator, Seki's artwork has been featured on the front page of The Rafu Shimpo newspaper's New Year's Edition since 2012.
+In 2007, Seki wrote Gardeners' Pioneer Story, a compilation of gardeners' poems and historical commentary, and this work was recognized and honored by the Southern California Gardeners Federation.
+Seki is the teacher and director of the Los Angeles-based Rasshin Senryu group.